kunalzambare972/spherical_bot/README.md

 ## Software Pre-Requisites

-1. Clone the Spherical-Bot repository
+1. Clone the "spbot" folder from the repository
 2. Install all the required dependencies ->
 ```
 pip install -r requirements.txt